stoerr/GrokConstructor/src/main/webapp/README.txt

-This directory contains a complete copy of YAML http://www.yaml.de CSS framework v.
-4.12, though only a few things are actually used.
+This directory contains some stuff from YAML http://www.yaml.de CSS framework.
+The zip is kept here as reference for future enhancements; only the things actually used are actually put into git separately.